-If you would like to join the Programme, or are interested in attending the next dinner, please contact Seamus Gillen at firstname.lastname@example.org, and on +44 (0)7739 088208.
+If you would like to know more about the Programme, or the Club, please contact me on 07739 088208 and firstname.lastname@example.org.